aab29/bezier.dart/README.md

 pub run test:test
 ```

 Most IDEs now provide interfaces for running tests, which are generally easier to work with.
-In most cases you can simply right click on the test file or directory and select the menu option to run the test.
+In most cases you can simply right click on the test file or directory in the project tree view and select the menu option to run the test.

 ## Submitting bugs, requesting features